 - In 350 metres you come to a clearing; if you stop just before the treeline and look to the right, you may just be able to see the top of Blenheim Palace through the trees.
 The road now swings to the left then right downhill, through some conifers.

 - In 200 metres you come down near to the edge of the lake – with ‘Private – No Public Access’ signs directly ahead and over to your right.
-Bear left with the path to go over a stile or go through the wooden swing gate 5 metres to its right.
-Beyond the stile/gate, bear right onto a track.
+Bear left with the path to go through a wooden swing gate.
+Now bear right onto a track.
 Keep ahead, soon with the start of the Lake on your right-hand side, your direction 70° initially.
 In 70 metres you come to a junction in the track, with a broad grassy way going uphill on your left.
 Ignore the grassy way and follow the wide track around to the right, along the side of the lake, gently uphill.

 - In 600 metres the path curves sharply to the left and up a rise.
 From this point, you have a fine view over to your right across the lake to the Great Bridge and your first real view of Blenheim Palace, a view that will slowly unfold as you continue along this path, around the lake towards the bridge.